wolkenarchitekt/ampache-docker/README.md

 ## NEWS

 Ampache 5.6.2 had to upgrade from Debian Bullseye to Bookworm.

-MariaDB has been upgraded and has already cause one issue so far.
+MariaDB has been upgraded and has already caused one issue so far.

 Have a look at https://github.com/ampache/ampache-docker/issues/102#issuecomment-1640956439 in issue #102 for information about how it was solved when there was an error during the upgrade.